nearform/nscale-docs/README.md

 ## Tutorials

 > _A linear set of exercises which should take no more than 1 hour.
-More detailed than the quick start guides, this serves as a great workshop._
+Serves as a great workshop._

 - [Tutorials](https://github.com/nearform/nscale-workshop)